satvikxbansal/Spotter--Mediapipe-/README.md

 - Pick Coach Bennett or Coach Fletcher for this plan.
 - Save the selected coach as the user's new default.
-- Swap one exercise safely.
-- Swap all swappable exercises where safe alternatives exist.
-- Keep swaps within equipment, difficulty, movement-pattern, and camera-switch constraints.
+- Edit target volume and set count for supported rep, hold, timed, and AMRAP targets.
+- Reset edited targets back to the generated plan.
 - Start the planned session.

+Plan-detail exercise swapping is currently hidden/deferred in the UI. `PlanSwapService` remains in the codebase as a guarded foundation for later safe swaps, where replacements must preserve equipment, difficulty, movement pattern, target style, and camera-switch constraints.

-Starting a plan currently opens the first planned exercise/set inside the existing live trainer.
-The full planned workout coordinator, rest screen, and multi-set lifecycle are still upcoming.
+Starting a plan opens the planned workout coordinator.
+Each set is run inside the existing live trainer, then the app moves through rest, up-next, completion, summary, and local history save.

 ## Built So Far By Phase